Elkfox/shopify-theme-framework/docs/_documentation/grid-row.md

-By default the row class has a bottom margin equal to `$gutter` , you will find that in some scenarios this is not desired.
+By default the row class has a bottom margin equal to `$gutter`.
+You will find that in some scenarios this is not desired.

 {% highlight html %}
 <!-- This will have a bottom margin equal to $gutter -->